plotly/graphing-library-docs/_posts/plotly_js/guides/whats-new-in-v4/2026-07-20-whats-new-in-v4.md

 | You install via `yarn` or `pnpm` | Both enforce `engines` strictly (`npm` prints a warning but installs) |

-Consumers who only load the pre-built browser bundle (`plotly.min.js` or a partial bundle like `plotly-basic.min.js`) are unaffected — the bundle runs in browsers, not Node.
+Consumers who only load the pre-built browser bundle (`plotly.min.js` or a partial bundle like `plotly-basic.min.js`) are unaffected.

 If you're on Node 18 or 20, upgrade to 22 LTS. `npm` will print a warning on install but won't fail; `yarn` and `pnpm` will refuse to install unless your